Student Score Reporting

 • Claim 4: Modeling and Data Analysis—Students can analyze complex, real-world scenarios and can construct and use mathematical models to interpret and solve problems.

 Targets are the bridge between the content standards and the assessment evidence that supports the claim.
-Targets insure sufficiency of evidence to justify each claim.
+Targets ensure sufficiency of evidence to justify each claim.
 An assessment target defines the grade level–specific knowledge, skill, or ability that students should know or be able to demonstrate within the claim area.
-For example, the overall claim “Reading” has an assessment target at grade five called “Reasoning and Evidence” that states “Students can read closely and analytically to comprehend a range of increasingly complex literary and informational texts.”
+For example, the overall claim “Reading” has an assessment target at grade five called “Reasoning and Evidence” that states, “Students can read closely and analytically to comprehend a range of increasingly complex literary and informational texts.”

 Area (Claim) Performance Levels